VirtuosoChris/BONG/README.md

 1) for posterity
 2) I can do some cleanup / refactoring so the code is legible and easy to build

-The crappy MSPaint textures I made as well as the sound files are lost media, resulting in a minimalist appearance that is actually better than the original.
+The crappy MSPaint textures I made are lost media, resulting in a minimalist appearance that is actually better than the original.
 Replacing or finding the original media files is on the agenda/